-The Selected Remedy alternative provides no treatment or containment of contaminants other than those as a result of response actions already taken, and therefore, it does not result in any additional reduction of toxicity, mobility, or volume.
+The Selected Remedy alternative provides no treatment or containment of contaminants, and therefore, does not result in any reduction of toxicity, mobility, or volume.
 However, the levels of contamination found in the soil and sub slab do not warrant treatment.
 Although treatment will not be employed, this alternative will eliminate potential exposures to the soil and sub slab vapors.